 As you’re probably very aware by now, the new statutory guidance on RSE will be mandatory in all schools by September 2020.
-But what does it say about teaching about sexuality and how does it acknowledge society’s diversity and its increasing impact on young people’s lives and understanding of their identity.
+But what does it say about teaching about sexuality?
+And how does it acknowledge society’s diversity and its increasing impact on young people’s understanding of their identity?

 What does the new guidance say on LGBT+?

 - LGBT+ is highlighted in the guidance as being a relevant for all young people

 - LGBT+ should be fully integrated across all conversations and not just a stand-alone topic

 - All students should understand the importance of equality and respect

 - The guidance goes alongside the Equality Act 2010 where sexuality is a protected characteristic

 Informing young people about the different types of families is required including LGBT+ families.
 It is important to consider the emotions of the young people and to ensure that they do not feel stigmatised for being a part of an LGBT+ family unit.
 Or any other unit such as; single parent, young carers etc.

 Did you know…One in Eight adoptions are now to same sex couples.
 (Department of Education, 2018)

 Well, as mentioned earlier, a positive that has come from the new RSE guidance is when teaching about LGBT+ it should be integrated across all content and not just sit as one isolated topic.